 Other PA requirements

-The PAP shall describe the activities, processes and procedures to be applied by the supplier to fulfil all other applicable PA requirements not covered in the clause A.2.1<3> to clause A.2.1<9> (e.g. Security, Planetary Protection, Off-The-Shelf, Customer Furnished equipment).
+The PAP shall describe the activities, processes and procedures to be applied by the supplier to fulfil all other applicable PA requirements not covered in the clause A.2.1<3> to clause A.2.1<9>.

-The order of the sections is not mandatory.Special remarks
+1 The order of the sections is not mandatory.

+2 For example: Security, Planetary protection, Off-The-Shelf, Customer furnished equipment, Integrated logistic support, Production preparation, Launch system exploitation, Involvement of relevant Surveillance Authority Representatives, National Surveillance Organizations for Launch Segment.

+Special remarks

 The response to this DRD may be combined with the response to the project management plan, as defined in ECSS-M-ST-10.